Hollywell History, Family Crest & Coats of Arms

 Early History of the Hollywell family

-Another 149 words (11 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Hollywell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hollywell research.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Hollywell History in all our PDF Extended History products and printed products wherever possible.

 Hollywell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hollywell are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hollywell include: Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Hollywell family (pre 1700)

-Another 51 words (4 lines of text) are included under the topic Early Hollywell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Hollywell Notables in all our PDF Extended History products and printed products wherever possible.